mcasperson/UltimateDockerLauncher/README.md

 * INI (Planned)

-The values assigned to the environment variables in the format `UDL_SETVALUE[FILENAME][KEY]`  are inserted into the file `FILENAME` creating or overwriting the value found at `KEY`. the format of `KEY` depends on the file being edited.
+The values assigned to the environment variables in the format `UDL_SETVALUE[FILENAME][KEY]`  are inserted into the file `FILENAME` creating or overwriting the value found at `KEY`.

+The format of `KEY` depends on the file being edited:

+* JSON, YAML: Key is a colon seperated path e.g. `first` or `first:second`
+* XML: Key is an xpath
+* INI: Key is a colon separated path with optional group e.g. `value` or `group:value`

 For example, given a JSON file like this at `/etc/myapp/config.json`